 Fertility and hormone concerns with testicular cancer

-Testicular cancer or its treatment can affect whether you can father children.
-(In some cases, if one testicle is left, fertility returns after the cancer has been treated.)
-Before treatment starts, men who might wish to father children should think about banking sperm for later use.
-But sometimes cancer can cause low sperm counts, which may make it hard to get a good sample.
+Testicular cancer can also affect whether you can father children (fertility).
+Often, those with testicular cancer have low sperm counts before surgery.
+In some, if one testicle is left, fertility returns after the cancer has been treated.
+But this doesn’t always happen, and some men need to have both testicles removed.
+That is why men who might wish to father children should think about banking sperm for later use before treatment starts if it is possible.

 Be sure to discuss any fertility concerns with your doctor before your treatment begins.
-For more information, see our document Fertility and Men With Cancer.
+For more information, see Testicular Cancer (the detailed guide) and Fertility and Men With Cancer.

 Last Revised: 02/23/2015